 Cole is first wrongly sent to the year 1990 (6 years prior to the virus outspread) and sent to a psychiatric hospital for his bizarre warnings.
 There he meets Dr. Kathryn Railly (a psychiatrist, played by Madeline Stowe) and Jeffrey Goines (Brad Pitt) – a patient who is an avid environmentalist and anti-corporatist.
 As it turns out, Goines has something to do with the ‘Twelve Monkeys’ and the virus.

 The film had such a widespread impact that the relationship between Cole and the psychiatrist was mentioned and further explored in an article published in Psychiatric Bulletin journal.

 |Stars||Bruce Willis, Brad Pitt, Madeline Stowe, Christopher Plummer…|

 6. The Siege (1998)

 The Siege is an action thriller directed by Edward Zwick centered on terrorist attacks taking place in New York City.
-The FBI Terrorism Task Force takes charge with Chief Anthony Hubbard (Denzel Washington) in the lead.
-After the several bombings occur leaving many civilians injured and killed, President of the United States orders a martial law allowing Major General William Devereraux (Bruce Willis) to seal off Brooklyn and detain young Arab men in Downing Stadium.
+The FBI Terrorism Task Force takes charge of Chief Anthony Hubbard (Denzel Washington) in the lead.
+After several bombings occur leaving many civilians injured and killed, the President of the United States orders a martial law allowing Major General William Devereaux (Bruce Willis) to seal off Brooklyn and detain young Arab men in Downing Stadium.

 The movie deals with a sensitive subject at the time – the local hostility towards Arabic Americans and its ramifications on the efforts of capturing the actual culprits.